andrelrg/cppexercises/README.md

 ### Big O
 The first section of this study project is some explatation and some examples of all the types of algorithms complexyties.<br>
 If you want to see the examples go to the `bigofunctions.cpp` file, and you will see all the functions.<br>
-Executing the program you have a small explanation of each one of them
+Executing the program you have a small explanation of each one of them.